-There’s nothing more quintessentially Hong Kong than treating yourself to a delicious egg tart for tea time.
-A good egg tart (dan tat in Cantonese) should fulfil a few simple requirements.
-A puff pastry tart should be soft and loose, with clear, separated layers.
-A shortcrust egg tart should also be soft and fluffy, but not so soft that the crust falls apart at first bite.
-And no matter which filling – classic Hong Kong style or Portuguese style – the egg custard should always be runny and fragrant.
-To make sure you taste only the best, we’ve come up with a list of our seven favourite egg tarts shops around town, so no matter which type you’re hankering after, we’ve got you covered.
+The quintessentially Hong Kong egg tart, or dan tat, arrived in Hong Kong during the 1940s and has been an afternoon tea staple ever since.
+A good egg tart should fulfil a few simple requirements.
+A puff pastry tart should be soft and loose, with clear, separated layers, while a buttered crust egg tart should also be soft and fluffy but not so soft that it falls apart at first bite.
+And no matter which filling, the egg custard should runny and fragrant.
+Be it puff pastry egg tart or buttered crust egg tart, the custard tart like classic Hong Kong egg tarts or Portuguese egg tarts, whichever it is you’re hankering after, we’ve got you covered with our list Hong Kong’s top 9 egg tarts.

 1. Tai Cheong Bakery